 PDFs of the other readings are available on the bCourses site.
+To accommodate students who are on the waitlist, all readings for lectures 1-4 are available on bCourses.

 Links to short videos that go with (just about) every lecture are below.
 These videos are a supplement to, rather than a replacement for, the readings.
 The videos are designed to provide brief introductions to key concepts and ideas before lecture, so we can spend less time in lecture on definitions and facts, leaving more time for active learning and examples.